EHD in deer is a potential hazard in late summer and more so during a drought. Take steps to reduce the disease on your property.

 If hunters have any hope of preventing EHD, they need to supply water sources that are clean and unfavorable to midge reproduction.
 Our Wild Water systems offer a fresh, clean source of water because it’s covered until it flows from the tank.
 While some mud near any water source is inevitable, there will be much less while using a trough compared to a stagnant pond.
 That means less midges and spread of disease.
 Our Wild Water Supplement, which can be added to our troughs or any container, provides minerals and works as an attractant.

 For natural watering holes, you can take steps to make them less attractive to midge reproduction.
-If you’ve got a shallow, warm and muddy pond that deer use regularly, consider placing rocks along the edge of it or planting vegetation along the perimeter.
+If you’ve got a shallow, warm and muddy pond that deer use regularly, consider placing rocks along the edge of it or planting vegetation along the perimeter, I also suggest installing a filter from Aquatic Ponds.
 Midge reproduction tends to be less in clear, deep bodies of water with rocky or steep banks.

 It’s impossible to manage every water source on your property.
 Smaller streams may dry up, creating shallow pools that are ideal for the insects to thrive.
 But any small effort by you can help to reduce infection rates.
 While it appears we’ll be free from a long-lasting, harsh drought this summer, we still need to be diligent about reducing the risk of EHD spreading to whitetails on our property.